Caring for Myself & My Family

 Are there any organizations that can help me cope?

-There are numerous organizations dedicated to assisting brain tumor patients with all aspects of life.
+There are numerous organizations dedicated to assisting spinal and brain tumor patients with all aspects of life.
 The CERN Foundation encourages you to contact these experts whenever you need more information about living and coping with cancer.
 The list below is a great place to start:

 We also encourage you to visit our resource section or follow us on Facebook and Twitter, where you can connect with other patients, caregivers and medical providers.
 We encourage all those touched by this disease to reach out to each other for support and guidance.